Chopped Dried Spinach Flakes, 8 Oz | Jumbo Jar

-- DELICIOUS EVERYDAY NUTRITIONAL SUPPORT HEALTH BENEFITS – Jumbo reusable 8 Oz container spinach flakes are a healthy iron source of calcium.
+- DELICIOUS EVERYDAY NUTRITIONAL SUPPORT HEALTH BENEFITS – Jumbo reusable 8 Oz container spinach flakes are a healthy iron source calciium.
 How can you use dried spinach flakes?
-Sprinkle spinach flakes into your recipes to boost nutrition, add color and flavor to casseroles, egg dishes, side dishes, and more.
-Most importantly, you can make it easier on yourself by using dehydrated spinach flakes instead of frozen skins.
+Sprinkle spinach flakes into your recipes to boost nutrition, add color and flavor casseroles, egg dishes, and side dishes, and more.
+Most importantly, you can make it easier on yourself by using dehydrated spinach flakes instead of the frozen skins.

 - A LITTLE GOES A LONG WAY – Save time, and money, using dried spinach flakes.
 To rehydrate, immerse in boiling water for 3 to 5 minutes using two parts water to one part dehydrated spinach: no need to wash, sort, trim, and dice.
 We've done all the work for you!
 Unlike fresh spinach that only has a few days of use before it starts to wilt, our dried spinach won't spoil.
 Plus, a little goes a long way.
 One cup of dehydrated spinach flakes equals one and a half cup of rehydrated spinach.